 Please follow packaging instructions noted on the specimen bags, affixing addressograph labels to both the request form and specimen pot and main body/side of the specimen pot (not the lid).
 The large white bag will require the request form to be placed into a clear bag and placed inside with the specimen pot, whereas the clear specimen bag provides a pocket for the specimen request form.

 Please ensure specimen bags are sealed to avoid the request form and pot becoming separated.
 Should a specimen bucket be too large for the white specimen bag, please place the specimen request form into a clear bag and fix to the top of the labelled specimen bucket for transport.

 Please send specimens for histopathology separately from non-gynae cytology specimens; providing individual request forms for both sample types.

 For this service the department must be alerted prior to the date of the operation so that appropriate planning can be arranged.
 Frozen section requests can be made via email to the laboratory manager, senior BMS or by phone to the laboratory on 01305 254306.

 - The department are unable to accept any specimens of an infectious nature for frozen section processing

 - To ensure the necessary staffing levels within the laboratory, tissue for frozen sectioning should be received by the department by 3pm

 - Samples for frozen section should be hand delivered directly to the department unfixed, i.e. in a dry pot with no fixative present

 - Request forms should be clearly labelled ‘frozen section’ and a contact telephone number provided for delivery of results.

-All tissue samples submitted to the Histopathology Department must be in a suitable container clearly labeled with a minimum of 3 point of patient identifiable information and must include:
+All tissue samples submitted to the Histopathology Department must be in a suitable container clearly labelled with a minimum of three point of patient identifiable information and must include: